A highly-experienced barrister: dedicated and incisive with an excellent ‘bedside manner’

 - In the matter of an Academy - advising the Department for Education in a high-profile case concerning the potential termination of an Academy’s funding as a result of poor governance and failure to comply with the Independent School Standards (in particular, provisions relating to safeguarding and the need to promote community cohesion, including concerns about extremism and radicalisation).

-Caroline is a founding and Assistant Editor of and contributor to the forthcoming practitioner’s textbook National Security: Law, Practice and Procedure (Oxford University Press, early 2021).
+Caroline is a founding and Assistant Editor of and contributor to the leading practitioner’s textbook National Security: Law, Practice and Procedure (Oxford University Press, March 2021).

 Caroline’s meticulous attention to detail, tenacity, pragmatic advice and personable approach are among her key strengths.
 These skills are of particular value in the protracted, multi-party (claimant and/or defendant) cases in which she is often instructed, especially those involving substantial documentation.